JetBrains/kotlin-mobile-docs/topics/concurrency-and-coroutines.md

 The current version of `kotlinx.coroutines`, which can be used for iOS, supports usage only in a single thread.
 You cannot send work to other threads by changing a [dispatcher](#dispatcher-for-changing-threads).

-For Kotlin %kotlinVersion%, the official version is `%coroutinesVersion%`.
+For Kotlin %kotlinVersion%, the recommended coroutines version is `%coroutinesVersion%`.

 You can suspend execution and do work on other threads while using a different mechanism for scheduling and managing that work.
 However, this version of `kotlinx.coroutines` cannot change threads on its own.